sylvainsf/rafter/README.md

                 return False
             ```

         *   **Prompt Injection (During Synthetic Generation):** We *intentionally* prompt the larger model to generate destructive examples.
-This is done with a *separate* prompt, and the results are handled with extreme care.
+This is done with a *separate* prompt, and the results are handled with extreme care. *Not currently implemented, just an idea around tuning a data set for security analysis*

             ```python
             destructive_prompt = """